MissionToPsyche-Iridium/iridium_20b_vr_game-se/README.md

 Music - alkabrab game sound, Michael Macasiano
 Sound Effects - Phat Phrog Studio, leohpaz, hoveaudio, GwriterStudio
 Information sourced from the Psyche Mission Press Kit and FAQ, Arizona State University (2023).
 Retrieved from psyche.asu.edu.

+## Tools used
+Blender
+Unity version 2022.3.47f1
+C# Programming Language

+## Disclaimer

+This work was created in partial fulfillment of Arizona State University Capstone Course “SER401/SER402″.
+The work is a result of the Psyche Student Collaborations component of NASA’s Psyche Mission (https://psyche.asu.edu).
+“Psyche: A Journey to a Metal World” [Contract number NNM16AA09C] is part of the NASA Discovery Program mission to solar system targets.
+Trade names and trademarks of ASU and NASA are used in this work for identification only.
+Their usage does not constitute an official endorsement, either expressed or implied, by Arizona State University or National Aeronautics and Space Administration.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of ASU or NASA.